aditya00900/Simon-Game-02/README.md

 # Simon-Game-02
-This is my first game program using html,css and js.
+This is my first game program using HTML , CSS and JAVASCRIPT.

-# user
-Aadity aupadhayay